cweiske/frontier-silicon-firmwares/README.md

 up to ``0xE9`` had to be removed.

 #### FS2340
+Removing the first 124 bytes until the ir-c string, works for me.
 Removing the first bytes up to `0x7B` works here, too.

 The generated `.sap.bin` file then begins with `ir-cui-FS2340`,